qyangaa/notes/coding_interview/Leetcode/Templates.md

       return p.val==q.val and l and r
   ```

-+ 951 Flip equivilant binary trees (can either flip or not flip)
++ 951 Flip equivalent binary trees (can either flip or not flip)

   ```python
   def f(p,q):